Leadership at the Church of the Ascension is a collaboration of clergy, staff, and volunteers (known in the church world as lay ministers).

 Parish Council

-Parish Council is composed of the the Incumbent as chair, the Executive Team, Lay Representatives to the Diocese of Huron Synod (which is like a parliament) and Substitute Lay Representatives elected by vestry members, and between four and twelve other lay people in the church, half elected by the members and half appointed by the Incumbent.
+Parish Council is composed of the Rector as chair, Wardens, Deputy Wardens, Lay Representatives to the Diocese of Huron Synod (which is like a parliament), and Substitute Lay Representatives elected by vestry members, and between four and twelve other lay people in the church, half elected by the members and half appointed by the Rector.
 Parish Council meets monthly from September to June to discuss and vote on issues, hear reports and implement ideas.
 These meetings are open to anyone.

 - Linda Braley